Billy Keller: Professional career

-Billy was the 2nd pick in the 7th round of the 1969 NBA Draft to the Milwaukee Bucks, but only played for the ABA's Indiana Pacers.
+Billy was the 2nd pick in the 7th round of the 1969 NBA draft to the Milwaukee Bucks, but only played for the ABA's Indiana Pacers.
 Along with the likes of George McGinnis and college teammate Rick Mount, he helped lead the Pacers to three ABA Championships in '70, '72 and '73 and ABA Final appearances in '69 and '75.
 Keller would become one of the most successful shooters in ABA history, making 506 three-point field goals during his seven-year career (second in league history behind only Louie Dampier's 794) while leading the league in free throw percentage two times in 1973 and 1976.
-He set an ABA Playoffs record going 30-30 from the free throw line in the 1974-1975 season.
+He set an ABA Playoffs record going 30–30 from the free throw line in the 1974–1975 season.
 He finished his 7-year ABA career averaging 11.8 points a game, with a .456 field goal percentage and scoring a total of 6,588 points.

 Coaching career

-Four years after his career in the ABA ended, Bill served as an assistant coach at his alma mater during the 1979-1980 under second year head coach, Lee Rose.
-He helped lead Purdue to an overall record of 23-10, including an NCAA Championship Game appearance.
+Four years after his career in the ABA ended, Bill served as an assistant coach at his alma mater during the 1979–1980 under second year head coach, Lee Rose.
+He helped lead Purdue to an overall record of 23–10, including an NCAA Final Four appearance.

 In 1978, the Indiana Basketball Coaches Association (IBCA) awarded Keller the Joe Boland Award for outstanding contributions to the youth of Indiana.

-Following the NCAA Final Four appearance, Bill returned to his hometown of Indianapolis and was named as the Head Basketball Coach at the University of Indianapolis, replacing Bill Bright; Keller was the head coach from 1980–81 through the 1986-87 seasons.
+Following the NCAA Final Four appearance, Bill returned to his hometown of Indianapolis and was named as the Head Basketball Coach at the University of Indianapolis, replacing Bill Bright; Keller was the head coach from 1980–81 through the 1986–87 seasons.